 Three-time MVP Stan Musial inks the first six-figure contract in National League history when he signs a $100,000 deal with the Cardinals.
-The 37 year-old St. Louis legend, who won his seventh battle title batting .354 last season, makes it clear he would have signed for less, but the $20,000 increase is the reward that the team thought he deserved.
+The 37 year-old St. Louis legend, who won his seventh batting title hitting .354 last season, makes it clear he would have signed for less, but the $20,000 increase is the reward that the team thought he deserved.

 The family feud continues in Chicago when a court rules in favor of Charles Comiskey's sister, Dorothy Rigney, allowing her to sell her White Sox shares to Bill Veeck.
 Her younger sibling, known as Chuck, had brought suit in order to gain control of the club.

-Max Carey and the late Bill Hamilton are voted into the Hall of Fame by the veterans committee, a group that considers players who have been out of the game for 30 years for induction.
-The former fleet-footed outfielders both own stolen base records with 'Sliding Billy' swiping 115 bases with the Phillies in 1891 for the all-time season mark, and Carey, who at the time of his selection is the National League career leader with 738 SBs playing for the Pirates and Dodgers.
+Max Carey and the late Bill Hamilton are voted into the Hall of Fame by the Veterans Committee, a group that considers players who have been out of the game for 30 years for induction.
+The former fleet-footed outfielders both own stolen base records, with 'Sliding Billy' swiping 115 bases with the Phillies in 1891 for the all-time season mark, and Carey, who at the time of his selection, is the National League career leader, having purloined 738 bags during his 20-year career the Pirates and Dodgers.

 Jerry Reinsdorf and Eddie Einhorn buy the White Sox from a group headed by owner Bill Veeck.
 Just a few weeks later, the new ownership proves it is serious about winning by signing coveted free-agent catcher Carlton Fisk.

 Kirk Gibson, one of seven players to have been granted immediate free agency when an arbitrator ruled the owners had colluded to drive down salaries, signs a three-year deal with the Dodgers.
-The former Tiger outfielder is the only one of the seven no-risk free agents to go to a new team.
+The former Tiger outfielder is the only one of the named no-risk free agents to go to a new team.

 The Astros sign Lance Berkman (.331, 34, 126) to a $10.5 million, three-year contract.
-The All Star outfielder had 94 extra-base hits last season, the most ever by a switch-hitter in major league history, surpassing the previous mark of 87 shared by Ripper Collins (1934 Cardinals) and Chipper Jones (1999 Braves).
+The All-Star outfielder had 94 extra-base hits last season, the most ever by a switch-hitter in major league history, surpassing the previous mark of 87 shared by Ripper Collins (1934 Cardinals) and Chipper Jones (1999 Braves).

 In a surprising development, former Mets backstop Mike Piazza and the National League West champion Padres come to terms on a one-year, $2 million deal.
-The 37-year-old likely Hall of Famer, who will be behind the plate for 90 to 100 games this season in addition to playing some first base and DHing in interleague contests, was thought to be headed to an American League team to be a full time designated hitter.
+The 37 year-old future Hall of Famer, who will be behind the plate for 90 to 100 games this season in addition to playing some first base and DHing in interleague contests, was thought to be headed to an American League team to be a full time designated hitter.

 Baseball announces the annual Hall of Fame Game played since 1940 will end after the June 16th Cooperstown contest between the Cubs and Padres.
-With the 68-year tradition ending, there are no longer any major league exhibition games played during the season.
+With the 68-year tradition ending, there will no longer be any major league exhibition games played during the season.

-A conditional 4-for-1 trade with the Twins brings Johan Santana to the Mets in exchange for pitching prospects Philip Humber, Kevin Mulvey and Deolis Guerra and fleet-footed outfielder Carlos Gomez.
+A conditional 4-for-1 trade with the Twins brings Johan Santana to the Mets in exchange for pitching prospects Philip Humber, Kevin Mulvey, Deolis Guerra, and fleet-footed outfielder Carlos Gomez.
 New York has three days to come to terms with the two-time Cy Young Award winner, who has a no-trade clause and can veto the transaction if his new team is unable to sign him.

-Avoiding an arbitration hearing scheduled for next month, Joe Saunders and the Angels come to terms on a $3.7 million, one-year deal.
-The 28-year-old southpaw posted a 16-7 record last year and is 33-14 for Los Angeles during the last two seasons.
+Joe Saunders, avoiding an arbitration hearing scheduled for next month, come to terms on a one-year, $3.7 million deal with the Angel.
+The 28 year-old southpaw posted a 16-7 record last year and has compiled a 33-14 record for the Halos during the last two seasons.